pranmar93/WeatherScanner/README.md

 This is a small lightweight app for weather updates.

 ## Functionality
-  - Get Current Weather Updates in rich text form
+  - Get Current Weather Updates in rich text form.
-  - Get Weather forecast for Next 4 days
+  - Get Weather forecast for Next 4 days.
-  - Mark locations as Favourite
+  - Mark locations as favourite for easy access.
-  - Get Weather forecast for different locations
+  - Get Weather forecast for different locations.
   - Auto update functionality with different time intervals.
   - View Weather updates in different metrics.
   - In case of network failure, cached response is displayed.